1 Day Moment in Monaco

 TRANSPORTATION: TER via Trainline (22 min, 6 stops, €4.20)

-If you’re wondering—where is Monaco even?—you’ll find it nestled between Cap-d’Ail and Cape Martin; however these are relatively small coastal towns, so odds are you’ll be traveling north from Nice or another popular French Riviera destination to reach the principality.
+If you’re wondering—where even is Monaco?—you’ll find it nestled between Cap-d’Ail and Cape Martin; however, these are relatively small coastal towns, so odds are you’ll be traveling north from Nice or another popular French Riviera destination to reach the principality.

 The cheapest, and arguably easiest way to get from Nice to Monaco is by train.
 For less than €5, you’ll be whisked away into a totally different country—no passport control required!—in as little as 21 minutes.
-If you’re an early riser, the train route starts running as early as 5:40 AM and comes every 30 minutes, with the last train of the day departing from Monaco at 11:20 PM.
+If you’re an early riser, the train route starts running as early as 5:40 AM and departs every 30 minutes, with the last train of the day leaving Monaco at 11:20 PM.

 There’s really no getting around the masses of people that will board the train alongside you, so prepare to be a bit squished and uncomfortable — the good news is that you’ll only be claustrophobic for about 20 minutes!

-The most important thing to know is that alllll these people got on the train at the Nice-Ville station and departed at the Monaco-Monte-Carlo station — that means if you get off the train at any of the intermediate stops you may not be able to get back on!
-In both directions, passengers looking to board the train at these stops in between Nice and Monaco simply could not get on, as there was legitimately no room for them to fit in the cars.
+The most important thing to know is that alllll these people got on the train at Nice-Ville and departed at Monaco-Monte-Carlo — this means if you get off the train at any of the intermediate stops you may not be able to get back on!
+In both directions, I witnessed that passengers looking to board the train at the stops in between Nice and Monaco simply could not get on, as there was legitimately no room for them to fit in the cars.

 If you really hate crowds and have extra cash to dish out, a one-way taxi ride between these two cities will cost ~€100 and take the same amount of time as the train.
 Alternatively, you can also secure roundtrip ferry tickets for $53.74, but the ferry ride takes around 40 minutes and you’ll have less flexibility within your schedule.